top of page

 SOY FLOUR

-Most foods such as bread contain very small amounts of soy flour, and when you read the ingredient list, it is obvious that the amount of soy flour is likely to be small.
+Most foods such as bread contain very small amounts of soy flour, and when you read the ingredient list, it is obvious that the amount of soy flour is likely to be small as soy flour is listed towards the end of the ingredient list.

-Despite this, small amounts of soy such as soy flour are often best avoided if possible, and these small sources of soy do contain appreciable amounts of soy protein, and for most sensitive babies is often enough to cause issues.
+Despite this, the small amounts of soy such as soy flour are often best avoided if possible, as these small sources of soy do contain appreciable amounts of soy protein, and for most sensitive babies is often enough to cause issues.

 SOY OIL